Chart Color Schemes

 Bunya's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Bunya demonstrates excellent health outcomes, with a very low prevalence of common conditions across all ages.
+Bunya shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.

-Approximately 59% (1,250 people) have private health cover, which is exceptionally high.
-The most prevalent medical conditions are mental health issues affecting 7.4% and asthma impacting 6.6%.
-Notably, 72.5% report no medical ailments, compared to 69.9% in Greater Brisbane.
-As of [date], Bunya has 11.9% (251 people) aged 65 and over, lower than Greater Brisbane's 16.2%.
-Despite this, health outcomes among seniors are strong and largely consistent with the general population's profile.
+Approximately 59% of its total population of 1,240 people have private health cover.
+The most prevalent medical conditions are mental health issues and asthma, affecting 7.4 and 6.6% of residents respectively.
+72.5% of residents report being completely clear of medical ailments, compared to 69.9% in Greater Brisbane.
+As of 18th June 2021, Bunya has 11.9% of its population aged 65 and over (248 people), lower than the 16.2% in Greater Brisbane.
+Despite this, health outcomes among seniors are strong and align with those of the general population.

 Frequently Asked Questions - Health